indexer command reference¶

 .oldand renaming the

 .newto replace them), and then start serving from the newer files.
 Depending on the setting of seamless_rotate, there may be a slight delay in being able to search the newer indexes.
+In case multiple indexes are rotated at once which are chained by killlist_target relations, rotation will start with the indexes that are not targets and finish with the ones at the end of target chain.
 Example usage:

 $ indexer --rotate --all